 Before leather is ready to be crafted into a wallet, journal cover, belt, or other item, it must go through a tanning process.
 Tanning can be a time-consuming and complicated process with some methods more involved than others.
 Different tanning processes create different types of leather.
 Here at Popov, we work with two distinct full grain leather types, each with its own beauty and distinction.

 Chromexcel is a trademark tanning process from the Horween Leather Company, an institution since 1905.
 According to Horween, their Chromexcel "is a combination tanned leather that undergoes at least 89 separate processes taking 28 working days" to complete.
 Horween Chromexcel is a pull-up leather "in full aniline, hand rubbed finishes."
 This type of leather first goes through vegetable tanning, then the chrome-tanning process.

 It's easy to say this process for creating this type of leather is indeed complicated, but the results are stunning.
-We've found that Horween Chromexcel leather is ideal for a multitude of items, including but not limited to tote bags, passport cases, toiletry bags, luggage tags, and more.
+We've found that Horween Chromexcel leather is ideal for a multitude of items, including but not limited to tote bags, passport covers, toiletry bags and more.
 Our handcrafted watch straps designed specifically for Apple® watches also are available in Horween Chromexcel, a durable leather type that always offers outstanding comfort.

 The Horween Derby and Dublin leathers took about three years to develop, reports Horween.
 It's derivative of Essex vegetable-tanned leather, but in waxed versions, with Derby typically sporting a smoother finish.
 Distinctive to Derby and Dublin leathers are their high oil content and ability to age with a beautiful patina.
 Because of this leather's versatility, we've been able to use it to create eye-catching essentials like watch straps and traditional key chains.